peremartra/Large-Language-Model-Notebooks-Course/E1-NL2SQL for big Databases/readme.md

   ]
 }
 ```
 PERFECT!
-Kudor for GPT3.5-Turbo, he can Identify the tables necessary to construct the SQL.
+Kudos for GPT3.5-Turbo, he can Identify the tables necessary to construct the SQL.

 ## Creating the prompt to obtain the SQL.
-This prompt is moe comlicated that the one we created to recover the name of the tables.
+This prompt is more complicated that the one we created to recover the name of the tables.
 We are going to follow the instructions of a paper from teh Ohio University: [How to Prompt LLMs for Text-to-SQL: A Study in Zero-shot, Single-domain, and Cross-domain Settings](https://arxiv.org/abs/2305.11853)
 In the case of our example we must create a prompt with information of two Databases.

 This prompt should contain: